obsidiansystems/nix/doc/manual/src/architecture/store/abstract/drv.md

-# Abstract Derivations and derived references
+# Abstract Derivation and Derived Reference

 Abstract derivations and derived references are a mutually recursive concepts.